tearoom1/uniform-spam-words/README.md

         'customValidator' => null, // custom validation callback, default null (disabled) 'minAddresses' => 0, // the minimum number of addresses like links and emails that are needed to check for spam, default 1
-        'addressThreshold' => 2, // the number of addresses like links and emails that are allowed, default 2 'spamThreshold' => 8, // the threshold for the spam score, default 8 'useWordLists' => true, // Use the default word lists, default true 'spamWords' => [ // define your own spam words, the key number defines the weight of the words 1 => ['promotion', 'free'], // weight 1, increases spam likelihood only a little
+        'addressThreshold' => 2, // the number of addresses like links and emails that are allowed, default 2 'addressesWeight' => 2, // the weight multiplier for each address (link/email), default 1 'spamThreshold' => 10, // the threshold for the spam score, default 8
+        'useWordLists' => true, // Use the default word lists, default true 'spamWords' => [ // define your own spam words, the key number defines the weight of the words 1 => ['promotion', 'free'], // weight 1, increases spam likelihood only a little